cjungmann/bash_patterns/README_regexes.md

 The main control characters are:
 - **(** and **)** for collecting matches into groups OR to contain a set of symbols like lookahead or lookbehind instructions

 - **[** and **]** for identifying a collection of characters (AKA a character class)

 - **{** and **}** enclose match count instructions

 - __?__, __+__, and __*__ quantifier meta characters for indicating
   the number of matches that can be accepted in a target string

 - __^__ and __$__ to match the beginning and end of a string or line

 - __|__ separates alternate equivalent matches

 - __.__ is a character wildcard, matching any character

+### Searching for Control Characters

+This can get pretty complicated.
+Sometimes you need three (3) backslashes before a control character to defeat the expression engine's attempts to interpret the character as a control character.
+For example, the engine needs to see `\[`, so your string may need to escape the backslash (two backslashes) and the bracket (one more backslash), for a search string of `\\\[`.

 ## Regular Expression Flavors